BY: T. Franklin Murphy | February 22, 2022 (edited June 18, 2022)

 A basic remedy for excessive rumination is distraction.
 Basically, this requires activating behaviors that demand sufficient attention to help deactivate the default mode network and engage more attentive functions.
 "Behavioral activation is a basic coping strategy that may mitigate difficult and discomforting emotions."
 Behavior activation works by "pushing attention back outside, focusing on helpful behaviors instead of wallowing in painful emotions..."
 (Murphy, 2021).

-Unfortunately, it is not as simple as riding a bike when difficult ruminations start.
-Since the strength of ruminations is a complex construction between the weight of the event, past experiences with similar experiences, and our individual biological structure and programming of gene expression, we react to distractions differently.
-While an engaging television show may be sufficient for one, for another the ruminations may overwhelm attention and the show will hardly puncture attention.
+Unfortunately, it is not as simple as riding a bike.
+When unsettling ruminations invade our psychic space, we forget everything else.
+Since the strength of ruminations is a complex construction between the weight of the event, past experiences, and our individual biological structure (including the programming of gene expression), we react to distractions differently.
+While an engaging television show may be sufficient for divert one person's attention, for another person, the ruminations may overwhelm attention and the action television show will be insufficient to hold attention.

-Another concern is when attentive states are necessary for safety of an activity but ruminations interfere.
-For instance, riding a motorcycle on a mountain rode is sufficient for most to pull attention to the exhilarating task at hand.
+Another concern is when attentive states are necessary for safety (operating machinery, driving a car, etc...)but ruminations keep interfering with attention.
+For instance, riding a motorcycle on a mountain rode is sufficient for most to capture their attention, focusing on the exhilarating task at hand.
 However, for others, the danger of the thrill may be enhanced by partial attention, while the mind continues to ruminate on the possible slight from a coworker last Friday.

 We must find an individually stimulating activity that serves the distracting purpose, assisting with disconnecting from the neural networks putting a strangle hold on out thoughts.
 This may require assistance from a professional and medication.